frankhart2018/typy/Doc/library/concurrent.futures.rst

    each worker process; *initargs* is a tuple of arguments passed to the initializer.
-Should *initializer* raise an exception, all currently pending jobs will raise a :exc:`~concurrent.futures.process.BrokenProcessPool`, as well as any attempt to submit more jobs to the pool.
+Should *initializer* raise an exception, all currently pending jobs will raise a :exc:`~concurrent.futures.process.BrokenProcessPool`, as well any attempt to submit more jobs to the pool.

-   *max_tasks_per_child* is an optional argument that specifies the maximum number of tasks a single process can execute before it will exit and be replaced with a fresh worker process.
-The default *max_tasks_per_child* is ``None`` which means worker processes will live as long as the pool.

    .. versionchanged:: 3.3
       When one of the worker processes terminates abruptly, a